Technical Support and Troubleshooting

 The firmware has NOT been tweaked significantly from 6.1 onwards.
 We had to add some things for overseas customers and an state of iowa energy test project.
 We changed the code descriptions as well... but the functionality of the firmware in all 6.x coolbots is identical.
 You do NOT need to buy a new coolbot to get the latest firmware.
 Your coolbot should last you for decades, it's not like an iphone that you need to keep upgrading.
 The patent on the coolbot has to do with VERY STABLE principles of physics that we don't anticipate changing for... pretty much all of eternity

-**Ice must be MELTED completely before trying these steps.(Melts faster in FAN ONLY mode, or use hair dryer)
+Ice must be MELTED completely before trying these steps.(Melts fast in FAN ONLY mode, or use hair dryer)

-5) If you've gone up to FIN=3 and you are STILL having trouble... then there is a HIDDEN setting you can try as well.
+5) If you've gone up to FIN=4 (or FROST=37 on older models) and you are still having trouble, don't despair!
+There is a HIDDEN setting you can try as well.
 It's a forced DELAY that you can adjust to give the air conditioner a bit more time to melt the ice.
 This is especially important for some brands of air conditioners OR if you are running LOW fan mode or ENERGY SAVER mode.
-In OLD coolbots, press the DELAY button and adjust it up to 2 min or higher.

 For NEW CoolBots, to adjust the hidden delay setting do the following: